SPT-Mod-Dev/SPT-Mod-Dev/README.md

                    decreased ic cost to 3.75 from 4
  - Rocket launcher II increased soft attack to 60.5 from 59.5 decreased ic cost to 4.5  from 5
- - High velocity cannon II reduced ic cost to 4 from 4.5 reduced piercing from 120 to 118
+ - High velocity cannon II decreased ic cost to 4 from 4.5 decreased piercing from 120 to 118
- - High velocity cannon III reduced ic cost to 6 from 6.5 reduced piercing to 158 from 162 increased hard attack to 36 from 35
+ - High velocity cannon III decreased ic cost to 6 from 6.5 decreased piercing to 158 from 162 increased hard attack to 36 from 35
  - Heavy cannon I increased soft attack to 29.5 from 28.5 hard attack to 23.5 from 22.5
  - Heavy cannon II increased soft attack to 35 from 34 hard attack to 27 from 25
- - Heavy cannon III increased soft attack to 40.5 from 39 hard attack to 34.5 from 33 reduced piercing to 108 from 106
+ - Heavy cannon III increased soft attack to 40 from 39 hard attack to 34 from 33 decreased piercing to 108 from 106
  - Super heavy cannon increased soft attack to 50 from 49.5 hard attack to 44.5 from 44

- - Radio II reduced ic cost to 1.4 from 1.5
+ - Radio II decreased ic cost to 1.4 from 1.5
- - Radio III reduced ic cost to 2.15 from 2.25
+ - Radio III decreased ic cost to 2.1 from 2.25
- - Stabilizer reduced breakthrough to 4 from 6
+ - Stabilizer decreased breakthrough to 4 from 6
-              reduced ic cost to 1.4 from 1.5 increased sa 3-4
+              decreased ic cost to 1.4 from 1.5 increased soft attack to 4 from 3 increased hard attack to 4 from 3
-              increased ha 3-4
  - Expanded Fuel tank increased fuel capacity to 150 from 100

 #### Planes
-- 6 engines tier I reduced ic cost to 66 from 68
+- 6 engines tier I decreased ic cost to 66 from 68
-            tier II reduced ic cost to 76 from 80 tier III reduced ic cost to 88 from 92 tier IV reduced ic cost to 102 from 108
+            tier II decreased ic cost to 76 from 80 tier III decreased ic cost to 88 from 92 tier IV decreased ic cost to 102 from 108
  - Air-Ground radar strat bombing multiplier redued to 5% from 10%
  - Air-Ground radar II strat bombing multiplier redued to 7.5% from 20%

+#### Infantry
+ - Infantry equipment II defence increased to 28 from 26.5
+ - Infantry equipment III defence increased to 34 from 32

 ### 3.14.11 help